ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4d_4.0/README.md

-# Example to provision CP4Data Terraform module
+# Example to provision CP4Data Terraform module on a ROKS cluster

 ## Run using IBM Cloud Schematics